Frequently Asked Questions

 I truly prefer to custom bid each opportunity.
 I have a standard session price list I use, however many shoots are outside of my normal area and the cost of hotels local to the venue vary, if I have family in the area I can stay with, and the current cost of gas, and the distance being traveled all factor into the cost of a shoot.
 If I can lower the travel cost in any way I do, my package prices can also be modified to meet budgets.
 I would hate for someone to think I am out of their price range rather than asking!
 I am rarely underbid by a reputable photographer, if it happens call me, I'm not above undercutting my competition or at least making them work at a loss.
 That being said my basic price list is at www.matthewchambersphotography.com/2023pricing.pdf

-17. Why do you charge a 5% fee for credit cards or Paypal?
+17. Why do you charge a 5% fee for credit cards, CashApp, or Paypal?

 In order to keep my pricing reasonable, I have to pass on the 3% to 5% fees charged by my card hosts to collect the funds and transfer them to my account.
 I do this selectively for these payment options rather than increase my overall pricing for everything by that percentage.

 15. Do you provide models?

-Yes, I will assist you in locating semi professional or professional models however you are responsible for paying the models fees.
-Please note I will help you locate models, as in professional individuals to represent your product or pose with you, I do not hire or locate prostitutes, if you need clarification on the difference please.
+Yes, I will assist you in locating semiprofessional or professional models however you are responsible for paying the models fees.
+Please note I will help you locate models, as in professional individuals to represent your product or pose with you, I do not hire or locate prostitutes.
+If you need clarification on the difference, please feel free to ask.